Bad33/Bad33/README.md

 - 👋 Hi, I’m @Bad33
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in AI/ML
 - 📫 How to reach me @ chaudharyn582@gmail.com

 <!---